slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 Your app can [communicate with Slack using one of two methods](https://api.slack.com/apis/connections):

 1. [Socket Mode](https://api.slack.com/apis/connections/socket).
 Connect to Slack using a direct and long-lived socket connection.
 This is our recommended approach when getting started in local development because of its convenience.
 However apps cannot use Socket Mode and also be listed in the [App Directory](https://api.slack.com/start/distributing/directory).
 For that, you'll need to use [HTTP](#http)).
 It is also important to remember that Socket Mode is more prone to network faults because the connection is a long-lived one.
 2. [HTTP](https://api.slack.com/apis/connections/events-api).
-Expose your app using a public-facing URL that Slack will send HTTP POST requests to.
-A bit harder to set up, but more resilient to network disruptions.
+Expose your app using a public-facing URL that Slack will send HTTP requests to.
+This requires a few [additional steps](https://slack.dev/bolt-js/tutorial/getting-started-http#setting-up-events-with-http) to set up, but may be more resilient to network disruptions than communication via Socket Mode.

 This tutorial will cover how to set up your app using either approach.